 - Pain and suffering: A single fall, a chemical exposure, or a machine malfunction can cause life-altering injuries.

-- Lost jobs and income: Injured employees may struggle to return to work, while companies face costly compensation claims.
+- Lost jobs and income: Injured employees may struggle to return to work, while organizations face costly compensation claims.

 - Legal battles: A single workplace violation can cost thousands in OSHA fines, lawsuits, and settlements.